klauseduard/under-over-models/chapters/03-organizational-models.md

 Successful organizations maintain an appropriate entropy-negentropy balance—sufficient structure to ensure coordination and efficiency, while preserving adequate flexibility to adapt to changing conditions.
-This balance point is not static but shifts based on organizational size, industry volatility, and strategic positioning (Tsoukas, [1991](https://www.jstor.org/stable/2635084)).
+This balance point is not static but shifts based on organizational size, industry volatility, and strategic positioning.

 This information-theoretical framework helps explain why overly simplified "one-size-fits-all" organizational models fail when applied across diverse contexts—they cannot accommodate the necessary variations in structure and flexibility required by different environments and challenges.
-The practical implications of these concepts have led to various frameworks for measuring and managing organizational entropy ([Organizational Entropy Framework, 2019](https://example.com/organizational-entropy)).
+The practical implications of these concepts have led to various frameworks for measuring and managing organizational entropy.

 For a more comprehensive exploration of entropy concepts and their application to organizational systems, see [Chapter 6](../chapters/06-theoretical-concepts.md), which examines information entropy, negentropy, and related theoretical frameworks in greater depth.